creativescala/case-study-gradient-descent/docs/numerical-differentiation.md

 val curriedSum: Double => Double => Double = x => y => x + y
 ```

 This is especially useful when parameter vary at different rates.
 For example, the data we're using doesn't change at any time, whereas we've constantly the parameter `a` to try to find the best value.
-I don't want to write any more as this is the main challenge here: implement a curried form of `loss` so that we can use it with `numericalDifferentation`.
+I don't want to write any more as this is the main challenge here: implement a curried form of `loss` so that we can use it with `differentiate`.

 There is a stub in `Loss.scala` that you can work with.